 What Exactly Is a Trail Easement?

 A pubic trail easement lets people use a trail to get across your property for recreational purposes.
-You still own the land that the trails on, and you still have all of the rights and responsibilities of an owner – what’s different is that you have legally given the public the right to use the trail.
+You still own the land that the trails on, and you still have all of the rights and responsibilities of an owner – when you establish a trail easement on your property, you have legally given the public the right to use the trail.

 Will I Be Liable if a Person Is Injured While Using the Trail on My Property?

-In addition, Bear Yuba Land Trust will name you as an additionally insured on its liability policy once the trail is constructed and in use.
+BYLT will name you as an additionally insured on its liability policy once the trail is constructed and in use.
 Safety is improved on trails when signs are installed and when the trail is regularly monitored and maintained.

 What About Camping, Fires, Motorcycles and Other Things I Don’t Want on My Property?

 The easement agreement will explicitly describe the specific trail use- what is and isn’t allowed on the trail.
 A trail easement allows only for ingress and egress through the property.
 In other words, a person may only use the trail to get from one side of your property to the other, and nothing else.

-If there is ever an issue with inappropriate usage, Bear Yuba Land Trust will work with you to address the problem (e.g., putting up warning signs or even building barricades or gates to prevent motor- cycle access).
+If there is ever an issue with inappropriate usage, BYLT will work with you to address the problem (e.g., putting up warning signs or even building barricades or gates to prevent unauthorized use or access).